codeceptjs/CodeceptJS/docs/plugins.md

 -   `factor` - The exponential factor to use.
 Default is 1.5.
 -   `minTimeout` - The number of milliseconds before starting the first retry.
 Default is 1000.
 -   `maxTimeout` - The maximum number of milliseconds between two retries.
 Default is Infinity.
--   `randomize` - Randomizes the timeouts by multiplying with a factor between 1 to 2.
+-   `randomize` - Randomizes the timeouts by multiplying with a factor from 1 to 2.
 Default is false.
 -   `defaultIgnoredSteps` - an array of steps to be ignored for retry.
 Includes:
     -   `amOnPage`
     -   `wait*`